 Brian Kelly proclaims 'it's football season' to Rotary Club as he enters fourth year coaching Tigers

-BATON ROUGE — LSU Head Coach Brian Kelly extatically announced that "it's football season" in an appearance before the Rotary Club of Baton Rouge at Tiger Stadium on Wednesday.
+BATON ROUGE — LSU Head Coach Brian Kelly ecstatically announced that "it's football season" in an appearance before the Rotary Club of Baton Rouge at Tiger Stadium on Wednesday.

 Kelly emphasized the last several months have been spent with a singular goal in mind: A win over Clemson in Week One in "Death Valley Junior" in South Carolina.